guilhermesimoes/guilhermesimoes.github.io/_drafts/a-day-in-the-life-of-a-rails-programmer.md

 end
 ```

 Oh, it's `model` again.
-This time around let's confirm that we have an actual reference to a product.
+This time around let's confirm that this is an actual reference to a product.
 Fool me once, shame on me.
 Fool me twice:

 ```ruby
 product.model.model.class #=> Products::Product